 We are then ushered into an air-conditioned audio-visual theatre for a 25-minute video documentary on the National Parks Elephant Relocation Team’s conservation activities and programs.
 The informative presentation allows us to have a better understanding of the work conducted at the centre, the duty of the team’s trained elephants and the highly hazardous responsibility of the rangers when they are out in the field conducting wild elephant translocations.

 Next, we take a five-minute walk to the elephant enclosure where five rehabilitated elephants are kept.
 Visitors can feed these elephants by purchasing sugar canes, bananas, and peanuts from a stall nearby.
 Soon after, the elephants are led towards a nearby river where they are groomed and bathed by professional handlers.
 For an additional charge of RM30, visitors can experience the thrill of bathing with the elephants, all under watchful eyes and careful supervision.

-Lastly, we are treated to a 20-minute elephant show, where the dedicated staff of the National Parks Elephant Relocation Team demonstrate the trained elephants’ various skills which can greatly assist the trainers to capture, rehabilitate and relocate wild elephants to larger national parks throughout Peninsular Malaysia.
-At 15:00, The Kuala Gandah Elephant Sanctuary tour ends with a short stop at a roadside stall, where we indulge in fresh local fruits such as papayas, honeydews, and watermelon before heading back to Kuala Lumpur.
+Lastly, the dedicated staff of the National Parks Elephant Relocation Team demonstrate the trained elephants’ various skills which can greatly assist the trainers to rescue, rehabilitate and relocate wild elephants to larger national parks throughout Peninsular Malaysia.
+At 15:00, the National Elephant Conservation Centre tour ends with a short stop at a roadside stall, where we indulge in fresh local fruits such as papayas, honeydews, and watermelon before heading back to Kuala Lumpur.

-The Kuala Gandah Elephant Sanctuary Tour is a great way to escape the hustle and bustle of Kuala Lumpur city, get back in touch with nature, as well as discover the important roles that the elephant sanctuary play in ensuring the survival and wellbeing of these majestic creatures.
+The National Elephant Conservation Centre Tour is a great way to escape the hustle and bustle of Kuala Lumpur city, get back in touch with nature, as well as discover the important roles that the elephant sanctuary play in ensuring the survival and wellbeing of these majestic creatures.